|

 Steve W., Austin, TX, 8/10/2010

-an ozone generator, to your spa treatment regimen, you will
+generator, being part of your spa treatment regimen,

 drastically reduce the bromine usage.
 Inasmuch as it is a